 The program is delivered through iLearn (Moodle) which is a computer managed, self-paced course that is done at your convenience.
-The program provides access to a comprehensive question bank designed to highlight subjects in the Alberta Boiler's Branch syllabi.
+The program provides access to a comprehensive question bank designed to highlight subjects in the Alberta Boilers Safety Association syllabi.